 Costs for treatment, including for pharmaceuticals, can be very high.
 Doctors and hospitals often require immediate cash payment for their services.

-There is only one hyperbaric chamber in Vanuatu, located in Port Vila.
+There is one hyperbaric chamber in Vanuatu, located in Port Vila.
 Many of the popular dive sites are located on other islands.
 If there is a diving accident, it may take several hours to reach facilities.
 Rescue and emergency services are much less comprehensive than in Australia.

 Where to get help